 - According to a Republican poll for PennCAN, Corbett’s re-election is centered on instigating a fight with Philadelphia teachers on education spending to tap into Philadelphia resentment statewide and buoy his base.

 Voters in Philadelphia and across the state are angry at the deep cuts to education that have been made since Corbett took power in Pennsylvania.
-They are demanding fair funding from Harrisburg and Gov. Corbett, including the release of the $45 million in federal funds that was designated for the Philadelphia schools.
+They are demanding fair funding from Harrisburg and Gov. Corbett.

 Philadelphia schools are governed by a five-member state-run board called the School Reform Commission.
-The SRC currently consists of two members appointed by Corbett, two members nominated by Mayor Nutter, and one holdover from Gov. Rendell who has been the only dissenting vote on the commission.
-Corbett, Superintendent Hite and the SRC have the power to put an end to their agenda which starves our schools and hurts our kids.
+The SRC currently consists of three members appointed by Corbett and two members nominated by Mayor Nutter.

 Parents, teachers, students and community leaders are doing their best to control the chaos and fix the damage, but they can’t do it alone.
 They need policymakers to work with them, put politics aside, and do what’s right for Philadelphia children and public schools.